Gluesticks Blog

 sock filled with rice

-• Secure opening with hair tie.
+• Secure the opening with a hair tie.
+Trim excess.

 sock filled with rice and tied off with hair tie